25 Jan PAYE Problems of Casual Workers

 Payroll Services London

 HMRC regularly raises questions regarding casual workers and the payment of them (or not!) through the PAYE system.

 The word “casual employee” has a specific meaning as far as HMRC are concerned.
-As far as HMRC are concerned a casual employee is someone taken on for no more than one week and not taken on again in the same tax year.
+As far as HMRC is concerned.
+A casual employee is someone taken on for no more than one week and not taken on again in the same tax year.
 Therefore if someone is taken on for 8 days or 1 day earlier in the year and 5 days later in the year, they are not a casual employee and the PAYE system must be operated.
-If they are casual workers and they earn less than the PAYE threshold, you just need to keep a record of what you paid them, and their name and address.
+If they are HMRC casual workers and they earn less than the PAYE casual labour threshold, you just need to keep a record of what you paid them, and their name and address.

-However, even if they are casual workers, if the wages payment exceeds the PAYE threshold, a deductions working sheet needs to be prepared and PAYE applied accordingly.
+However, even if they are casual workers.
+If the payment of the wages exceeds the PAYE threshold.
+A deduction working sheet needs to be prepared and PAYE applied accordingly and there will be a tax on casual wages.
 A BR or emergency tax code should be applied.